pm-cui/voltageFaultInjection/README.md

 ## Current Goal
 - STM32 is running an infinite loop and a conditional statement that will never be reached
 - Using the Pico, conduct VFI to corrupt the data and break into the conditional statement
-- Make a terminal UI to allow users to input the frequency to run the PIO at and the duration of the glitch.
+- Make a terminal UI to allow users to input the duration of the glitch.

 ## Progress
 ### Raspberry Pi Pico (using micropython and asm_PIO)
 - Main Program
   - State Machine running at a set 100Mhz
   - Prompts user for glitch duration.
-Calculations to send to PIO will be added later
+Calculations to send the register values for delaying the PIO will be added later (take into account rise time)
   - After getting a valid input, runs the State Machine

 - asm_PIO
   - Initializes Pin 3 to be the output pin, with default state being low
   - Initializes Pin 4 to be the input pin, getting input from PA10 of the STM32
   - Upon a rising edge detected on Pin 4, it induces a voltage glitch on Pin 3
+     - Sets the GPIO to LOW for a short amount of time before setting it HIGH
   - autopull = True causes the OSR to be automatically refilled with the value from the TX FIFO (user input - glitch duration)

 ### STM32 Nucleo-F103RB